 2. Planning & Designing

-This is when you elaborate on a project proposal by developing a plan for meeting those requirements laid out by the customer.
+This is when you elaborate on a project plan for meeting those requirements laid out by the customer.
 Once you have a plan, design concrete specifications for the developers to utilize, like screen layouts and other materials.
 During this phase, you need to analyze the problem in the context of the organization’s policies and objectives.

 During this phase, the actual code is constructed.
 This can be done by a single developer, a larger team or even several teams depending on the scope of the work.
 Developers will need to track changes to the code and, if there are different teams working together, that they’re able to know what the others are doing.
 Changes should be documented, either formally or informally.